Seniors and Caregivers: Practical Guide to Preparing Your Income Tax Return

 Published:

-2 min
+3 min

-Living in a senior living in Quebec offers a secure, social and pleasant environment.
+Living in a senior living residence in Quebec offers a secure, social and pleasant environment.
 Tax season is approaching and it can seem complex to navigate when it comes to preparing your tax return.
-To simplify the process, here is a practical guide for seniors and caregivers to prepare your tax return.

-Step 4: Consider non-taxable income
+Step 4: Consider Non-Taxable Income

 If preparing your tax return seems complex or if you have questions specific to your retirement living situation, consider consulting a tax professional.
 They can provide you with personalized advice and ensure that you get the most out of all available deductions and credits.

-Step 6: use Online Tools
+Step 6: Use Online Tools

 Many online tools simplify the tax filing process.
 The Canada Revenue Agency website offers free guides and software to help you navigate through the process.
 Be sure to keep your social security number and other important information handy and be vigilant when it comes to sharing your personal information.

-Step 7: meet deadlines
+Step 7: Meet Deadlines

 The deadline for filing income tax returns in Quebec is generally April 30.
 Make sure you respect this deadline to avoid possible penalties.
 If you need an extension, make sure you request it in time.